jongs/jongs.github.io/_posts/2025-06-18-life-is-precious.md

 Civilization values life, yet it may also ask for its share of sacrifices.
 Man and woman are responsible for the life of children, and if a situation calls for the life of one or another, they protect the life of the children.
 If a town is being attacked, all able-bodied people should stand to defend it, even at the risk of death.

 So, life is precious, but at times must be expended for safety or honor.
-Theft can cost someone their liberty and even their life.
-The value of life is one of these civilization-level values, but what applies to it applies to all.
-Civilization is a set of fairly universal human values that exist in tension.
+The value of life can also be in tension with other values.
+Take theft and private property; if someone exercises violence to steal, killing might be the unwarranted result.
+This applies to all values and their relationships.
+Civilization is a set of fairly universal human values that exist in tension with one another.

 To take any of these values as existing independently, outside of the tension and trade-offs of civilization, is to debase such values and undermine the whole of civilization.